-Electromagnetics at UCLA’s Department of Electrical Engineering embodies all aspects of science and engineering topics stemming from Maxwell’s equations – equations which describe the behavior of electric and magnetic fields and their interactions with electric charges and currents.
+Electromagnetics at UCLA’s Department of Electrical & Computer Engineering embodies all aspects of science and engineering topics stemming from Maxwell’s equations – equations which describe the behavior of electric and magnetic fields and their interactions with electric charges and currents.
 The science of electromagnetics underlies nearly all modern electric, computation, and communications technology.
 Both our coursework and research addresses theoretical, computational, optimization, design and measurement aspects of electromagnetic devices for a variety of applications, including wireless communications, satellite, space and ground systems, medical and sensor applications, multi-function antennas and metamaterials in frequencies ranging from microwaves and millimeter waves to terahertz.
 The results of our pioneering and award winning research work have appeared in numerous books, book chapters and first rate journal and conference publications.

 Nanoelectronics, Devices and Heterogeneous Integration